Morphine is a type of painkiller. You can only get it on prescription from your doctor and you have it for moderate to severe pain.

 - swelling from a fluid up of fluid in the arms or legs

 We have more information about side effects and tips on how to cope with them.

 What else do I need to know?

 Other medicines, foods and drinks

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

-This drug may harm a baby developing in the womb.
-It is important not to take this drug if you are pregnant.
+This treatment may harm a baby developing in your womb.
+It is important not to become pregnant while you are having treatment.
 Talk to your doctor or nurse about effective contraception before starting treatment.

 Tolerance and addiction